When Fidgets Become Trendy

 The fidget spinner craze!
 Have you heard of it?
-A new “fidget” hit the markets and immediately become the newest sought-after toy among elementary and middle school students.
+A new “fidget” hit the markets and immediately became the newest sought-after toy among elementary and middle school students.
 It’s a small hand held toy that spins on different bearings which each give different sensory feedback.
 Though the craze has just recently begun, the design was patented in 1997.

 I’m guessing a lot of people haven’t even heard of “fidgets” until just recently.
 Fidgets have been a part of my life since my boys first begun their public educations due to their varying diagnoses.
 Fidgets have also been a part of my life due to my career choices and having worked with children with different needs for the past 11 years.